 - The stem is where a question is asked.
 You may also embed an image here as well.

 - You need to choose if you want the examinee to see shared content (Shared content is reference material for the examinee).
 Check the box to allow the examinee access to the shared content.
+For more help with shared content, please see How to Add Shared Content to Items

 - If you want to add feedback for the item please see Item Feedback in Scorpion.